 You May Also Like...

-The gaming industry has pioneered an engaging and satisfying end-user experience.
-When it comes to building a highly performant analytic application, there are several lessons that we can learn from games.
+When it comes to building a highly performant analytic application, there are several lessons that we can learn from the gaming industry.

 In today’s digital world, people have come to expect seamless analytics experiences in their applications.
 That’s why application teams, in particular, must go further to set their solutions apart from the dozens of offerings in the marketplace.

 The recent acquisition of Tableau (by Salesforce) and Looker (by Google) are the latest consolidations in the BI market, but they miss the point entirely.